Q: Can I have my royalty check direct deposited to my bank account?

 Attn: Division Order Department

 The change request MUST include your owner number, name, old address, new address, last 4 digits of your social security/tax identification number and signature of the account holder.
-If the account with XTO Energy is a joint account, both account holders must sign the change of address form.
+If the account with XTO Energy is a joint account, both account holders must sign the

 Change of ownership